khaled-Ramdan/MP-assemblyProject/README.md

 ## Game Description
-There are two players one on the left and one on the right the objective is to strike the ball to go past the other player when the ball collides with one paddle, a point is given to the other player.
+There are two players one on the left and one on the right the objective is to strike the ball to go past the other player when the ball collides with left boundaries, a point is given to the right player,vice verse.
 ### the Game play
 The game has two modes *`single mode`* and *`multi mode`*
 * single mode